Siti Nurhaliza: Products and endorsements

-With success in her singing career, Siti then got herself involved in business.
+Following success in her singing career, Siti became involved in business.
 She set up her own company – Siti Nurhaliza Productions (M) Sdn.
 Bhd. – with activities generally in the entertainment scene.
 She has four subsidiary companies, Siti Nurhaliza Collections Sdn.
 Bhd., Siti Nurhaliza Marketing Sdn.
 Bhd., Siti Sound Sdn.
 Bhd. and SN Mobile Digital Sdn.
 Bhd.
 She is also the president of her own cosmetic range company, Simply Siti Sdn.
 Bhd.
+Siti has sold items such as cookware and tea.